25 SMB Marketers Reveal their Content Marketing Success Stories and Pain Points

 We asked a number of marketing experts (especially SMB marketers) the following questions, to find out what are their content marketing challenges, and the successes they’ve had along the way.

-Based on our interviews, we found the following to be the top content marketing pain points of SMB marketers:
+Based on our interview questions, we found the following to be the top content marketing pain points of SMB marketers:

 1. Creating high quality, relevant content consistently